ketoglou/as7265x_spectroscopy_sensor/README.md

-# Triad Spectroscopy Sensor for AS7265x module
+# Triad Spectroscopy Sensor - AS7265x module
 Windows GUI control and data representation program for AS7265x module.

 ## Modules